-Online registration for this camp closes on July 14, 2015 at 11:59 pm provided the camp has not sold out prior to this date.
-Registration may be available onsite during the camp check in on a first come first serve basis, a $50.00 onsite registration fee will be applied.
+Online registration for this camp closes on August 8, 2016 at 11:59 pm provided the camp has not sold out prior to this date.
+Registration may be available onsite during the camp check in on a first come first serve basis.

 The Providence Rowing Camp at Brown University provides a fun and exciting atmosphere where high school aged (13-18) athletes can learn from top-level coaches how to improve their technique, develop into competitive racers and learn the ins and outs of the college recruiting process.

 Athletes are coached at Brown’s Marston Boathouse, where they are provided with top level equipment, facilities, and coaching.
 They will also be provided with short seminars ranging in topics from improving performance on the erg, dealing with the recruiting process to balancing life as a student athlete.

 Aside from excellent coaching, athletes will also have the opportunity to make great friends with the other campers coming from as close as Providence and as far away as England.
 Campers will be supervised at all times and will have downtime activities to encourage them to learn from and about their fellow campers.

 Hunter S. Marston Boathouse